gituser505/CMEP/README.md

 # CVAE for Ising Model Lattice Generation

 A conditional variational autoencoder (CVAE) designed to generate synthetic 2D Ising model lattices.
-The model is trained to capture the phase transition dynamics and generate physically realistic configurations from which high fidelity thermodynamic observables can be calculated (like magnetisation, energy, etc.).
+The model is trained to capture the phase transition dynamics and generate physically realistic configurations from which thermodynamic observables can be calculated (like magnetisation, energy, etc.).

 ## Overview
 This project uses **Keras** and **TensorFlow** to implement a generative model that learns the Boltzmann distribution of a 2d Ising lattice, composed of 32x32 binary spins (0/1).
-Unlike a standard VAE, this CVAE is conditioned on the temperature (or inverse temperature, $\beta$) and also applies physical losses in training to better capture the magnetisationa and energy distributions.
+Unlike a standard VAE, this CVAE is conditioned on the temperature (or inverse temperature, $\beta$).

 ## Tech Stack
 - **Python 3.x**